ARYASINGHBJC/mad-daniel/README.md

 <img src="https://raw.githubusercontent.com/mad-daniel/mad-daniel/main/gh-header.png" />

-Hello awesome individual.
-Welcome to my coding planet.
-My name is Daniel.
-Frontend development and data science are my passions.
-In the past, I have participated in hackathons in The Netherlands and Germany and also organised my own hackathon as part of The Asperger Project.

-FYI: I have deleted most of my previous projects.
-Here I work almost exclusively in private repositories.
-But if you would like to contribute to Copy and paste (The Asperger Project), feel free to contact me.
+Welcome to my GitHub profile!
+My name is Daniel, and I am from the Netherlands.
+I am currently studying computer science with a focus on data science in Germany.
+My interests include data science, front-end development and technical search engine optimization.
+I typically work on private repositories, but I'm excited to share some of my projects with the community.
+Thanks for visiting my profile, feel free to reach out if you have any questions or just want to say hi!

 ---